-Professor (MSO) at Aalborg University, Denmark.
-He is the PI the project ‘The Global History of the OECD in education’ funded by the Aalborg University talent programme and the project 'Education Access under the Reign of Testing and Inclusion’ funded by the Independent Research Fund Denmark.
-He has been a visiting scholar at the University of Edinburgh (2008-2009, 2016), the University of Birmingham (2013), and the University of Oxford (2019) and published several articles on topics such as educational testing, international organisations, accountability, educational psychology and diversity in education from historical and international perspectives.
+Christian Ydesen is a professor (WSR) at the Department of Culture and Learning, Aalborg University, Denmark.
+He is the PI of the project ‘The Global History of the OECD in education’ funded by the Aalborg University talent programme and the project 'Education Access under the Reign of Testing and Inclusion’ funded by the Independent Research Fund Denmark.
+He has been a visiting scholar at Edinburg University (2008-2009, 2016), Birmingham University (2013), Oxford University (2019), and Milan University (2021) and published several chapters and articles on topics such as educational testing, international organisations, accountability, educational psychology and diversity in education from historical and international perspectives.
+He currently serves as an executive editor of the European Educational Research Journal.

 Clara Gobbée is an Educational Science undergraduate student at the Universidad de San Andrés in Argentina.
 She is currently working as a junior research assistant in Buenos Aires.
 Her research interests include admission processes in elite schools, inequality in education, and educational policy.